frostbrosracing/PyBer_Analysis/README.md

 #### 5. Average Fare per Driver by City Type
 Some interesting observations can be made within this summary.
 Here we see that even though there is such a significantly smaller revenue total, because there are so few drivers in ***rural*** city types, the average fare per driver is much greater than in ***urban*** city types.
 It's here that the recommendations summarized below begin to take shape.

+![PyBer_fare_summary.png](https://github.com/frostbrosracing/PyBer_Analysis/blob/main/analysis/PyBer_fare_summary.png)

 ## PyBer Analysis Summary
-Based on the analysis, it begins to become clear that there's an underserved community in rural city neighborhoods by drivers.
-As shown in the chart below, ridership is fairly consistent for the period in the study.
+Based on the analysis, it becomes clear that there's an underserved community in rural city neighborhoods by drivers.
+As shown in the chart above, ridership is fairly consistent for the period in the study.
 This consistency is a key component that will provide a solid foundation for the company as it begins to explore opportunities to close the gap discovered in the coverage areas.

-![PyBer_fare_summary.png](https://github.com/frostbrosracing/PyBer_Analysis/blob/main/analysis/PyBer_fare_summary.png)

 In order to balance the distribution of driver coverage to different ride areas the following recommendations should be considered with the goal of **increasing overall company revenue**: